tevisgehr/Behavioral-Cloning-Project/README.md

 The following architecture was implemented in Keras:

 ![alt text][image1]
-![alt text][image2]

 ## Training Approach
 (Reference "Behavioral Cloning Project Log.pdf".
 File included in repository.)
 ### 1. Overview

 The process of refining this model in order to obtain the required performance was very iterative.
 Early on it became clear that it would be necessary to use a systematic approach and to carefully document all changes to various revisions of the model.
-I went through 11 major revisions in order to find a model that could make it all the way around the track without ever hitting the edge.
-Although I tried, I was unable to create a model that prevents the car from ever crossing a lane line.
-In my final model (a version of Rev 9 as described below), the car touches the lanes lines in approximately two places along the track and comes very close to touching the edge of the track in one place (see the video1.mp4).
+I went through 13 major revisions in order to find a model that could make it all the way around the track without ever hitting the edge.
+In my final model the car never touches the lanes lines (see the video2.mp4).

 I used an alternating approach of trying various network architectures based off of the NVIDIA architecture, interspersed with implementing various data processing and augmentation techniques.
 When an (subjective) improvement was realized, I would use the most recent approach as a starting point for a new set of attempts.
 In the end it seemed that the NVIDIA architecture was too large for 64x64 images.
 The final model was nearly identical to the NVIDIA architecture, minus the final 64-depth convolutional layer.